winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 ## Introduction

-This section of the series can be outlined as follows: First a brief rational is given on why Twitter is being used as a site of research rather than Facebook, second analytical methods will be introduced, thirdly findings will be discussed and finally a brief conclusion will be made.
+This section of the series can be outlined as follows: First a brief rationale is given on why Twitter is being used as a site of research rather than Facebook, second analytical methods will be introduced, thirdly findings will be discussed and finally a brief conclusion will be made.

 ### Twitter over Facebook